 Remember my video on watch bands?
 I intended to create a guide to watch designs and I got around to it last week.
 This video's even longer than the last one; it's almost 30 minutes!
 Get a cup of tea, sit down and get comfortable, because it's going to take a bit of time to get … Continue reading A comparison of watch designs

 I love macro photographs and I'm glad to see that you do as well, judging by the wild success of my last published set of photographs on this subject.
 So why don't I give you more of what you want? 🙂

+Did I ever profess my love for Morgan Cars publicly?
+It's time I did.
+I love them!
 For years, I decried the ugly design of modern cars and I wondered where old design went.
 I looked at cars made in the 20s, 30s, 40s and 50s and wondered when cars were going to get beautiful again. … Continue reading I love Morgan Cars

 I love photographing details.
-It allows for so much creative freedom — much more than when photographing whole subjects.
+It allows for so much creative freedom -- much more than when photographing whole subjects.